 Your Siberian Husky Puppy will start shedding coat early on, from when you bring it home from the breeder, around 8 weeks of age.
 However, this might just be the odd hair.
 When the Husky is a bit older, around 6 months, you might experience the first coat blowing.
 Of course the larger the dog gets, the more coat it has, and more of a problem this will get.

-Use the time early on to get the Husky used to being groomed.
+Use the time early on to get the Husky used to be groomed.
 Even if the coat isn’t shedding, you can still practice combing your puppy and having it get used to the feeling of stroking it and pulling a comb through its fur.
 You might want to start off with a softer brush, and groom for short periods of time (5 minutes here or there).
 Have the puppy stand for you while you groom, and reward with a little food treat to help encourage this behavior.

 Once the puppy is used to the sensation of a soft comb you might want to upgrade to one that is specially designed to extract dead hair.
 The “Furminator” is a very popular choice that is effective and lasts a long time, making it cost-effective.
 However, there are many brushes around and you can get advice at your local pet store if unsure.
 Check out our guide on the best brushes for huskies for more info.